TonmoyGoon/User-Model-Verification/README.md

 ## 🚀 About Me

-I'm a Full Stack Web Developer specialized on MERN stack.
-I have been working(learning) in this stack for almost 2+ years.
+I'm a Full Stack Web Developer specialized on **MERN stack**.
+I have been working(learning) in this stack for almost **2+ years**.
 As I have learned all about programming through different online platforms I faced a lot of problems everyday.
-So I know how to Google effectively and find exact solution and I believe that's one of the most important skills a programmer must have.
-Besides I have also intermediate knowledge on testing, deploying web apps/websites on different platforms, Git, Github and other necessary tools to build a dynamic, interactive and fully responsive modern web apps.
+So I know **how to Google effectively and find exact solution** and I believe that's one of the most important skills a programmer must have.
+Besides I have also intermediate knowledge on **testing, deploying any kind of web apps/websites** on different platforms **(Netlify, Heroku, Firebase), Git, Github** and other necessary tools **to build a dynamic, interactive and fully responsive modern web apps.**

 ## Features